redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 `yield cancel(bgSyncTask)` will throw a `SagaCancellationException` inside the currently running task.
 In the above example, the exception is caught by `bgSync`. **Note that uncaught `SagaCancellationException` are not bubbled upward**.
 In the above example, if `bgSync` doesn't catch the cancellation error, the error will not propagate to `main` (because `main` has already moved on).

-Cancelling a running task will also cancel the current effect where the task is blocked at the moment of cancellation.
+Cancelling a running task will also cancel the current Effect where the task is blocked at the moment of cancellation.

-For example, suppose that at a certain point in an application's lifetime, we had this pending call chain:
+For example, suppose at a certain point in an application's lifetime, we had this pending call chain:

 ```javascript
 function* main() {